-The 1990s was a period of rapid growth for the company, driven chiefly by the decision to focus entirely on selling directly to customers with the launch of Homecare Direct Selling in 1993.
+The 1990s was a period of rapid growth for the Group, driven chiefly by the decision to focus entirely on selling directly to customers with the launch of Homecare in 1993.
 Soon after, we positioned ourselves as the first direct seller of mobile phones in Australia with the launch of Mobile Innovations.

-To accommodate the demands for reliable warehouse space created by this rapid expansion, in 1999, the Group purchased a 5.3-hectare property with office block and state-of-the-art warehouse facilities, located in Frenchs Forest.
-With an impressive new home base, the Group was able to maximise efficiencies across all sections of the business, from customer service, warehousing, and dispatch as well as planning, marketing and corporate affairs – all based in a modern Head Office.
+To accommodate the demands for reliable warehouse space created by this rapid expansion, in 1999, the Group moved to a 5.3-hectare property with office block and warehouse facilities, located in Frenchs Forest, Sydney.
+With a new home base, the Group was able to maximise efficiencies across all sections of the business, from customer service, warehousing, and dispatch as well as planning, marketing and corporate activities.

-By the end of the decade, the Group was ready to explore fresh business opportunities in the direct marketing retail space.
-In 2010, this confidence lead to the purchase of TVSN.
-This comprised a new and different selling proposition and gave fresh impetus to the Group’s expansion, allowing it to position itself as a leader in the direct marketing industry, both in Australia and New Zealand.
+As the decade progressed, the Group was ready to explore fresh business opportunities in the direct to consumer retail space.
+In 2004, this confidence resulted in the purchase of TVSN and Expo Channel.
+This comprised a new and different selling proposition and gave fresh impetus to the Group’s expansion, allowing it to position itself as a leader in the direct to consumer retail industry, both in Australia and New Zealand.

-A brief period of transition occupied the initial period from 2010 as the organisation absorbed TVSN.
-In 2014-15, House of Pets and Home Collections were added to the Innovations stable, while the fashion side of Innovations was integrated by combining all the brands into a single company titled Infashion.
+In 2014-15, House of Pets and Home Collections were added to the Innovations stable, while the fashion side of Innovations was integrated by combining all the brands under a single masthead, Infashion.

-During 2016/17, the Reader’s Digest business license for Australia, New Zealand and parts of Southeast Asia was purchased.
-While a direct marketing and seniors-focused entity, Reader’s Digest was a transformational acquisition, moving the Group into publishing and a wide spectrum of content development.
-Also in 2017, My Discoveries was purchased, providing online, tailored holidays to the seniors market.
+In January 2017 Direct Publishing was launched with the acquisiution of the the Reader’s Digest license for Australia and New Zealand.
+Subsequently in 2018 the licences for parts of Southeast Asia were added.
+Reader’s Digest was a transformational acquisition, moving the Group into publishing and a wide spectrum of content development.

-This increasing dominance in offering seniors content and online transactions led the Group to acquire Over Sixty and Wyza in 2018.
-Both these online businesses connect directly with the seniors market by publishing useful information and data highly relevant to this demographic’s needs and interests.
+The Group further expanded its digital publishing reach into the senior market by acquiring Over Sixty and WYZA in 2018.
+Both these online businesses connect directly with the seniors market by publishing useful information and data highly relevant to this demographics' needs and interests.
 These new online acquisitions provided an opportunity to cross sell into the Group’s traditional transactional businesses.